 At the finish line I saw friends Pete Kresok and his wife Hayley, Maria and Gary, Ashley Schmidt, Joe Reynolds, my in-laws, Doreen Fanton, Ian and so many others.
 We waited for people to come through, cheering every runner though.
 I watched Joel finish, followed by Chris Reynolds and soon after I saw Scott finish.
 His dad got a great picture of him and then he was ready to go.
 He was exhausted, his feet hurt and he was freezing.
 We took 4 post race glasses and drove home with the heat blasting.

 The kids were cheering as we entered the driveway.
-Elizabeth made peanut noodles for dinner and they’d hung a sign for him.
+Elizabeth made peanut noodles for dinner and they'd hung a sign for him.
 It was an evening of sharing and reminiscing about the day.
-It wasn’t the time or the experience Scott had hoped he’d have; it was much more challenging than he thought it would be, and he really struggled.
+It wasn't the time or the experience Scott had hoped he'd have; it was much more challenging than he thought it would be, and he really struggled.
 But he did it.
 I am so proud of him for sticking it out and so grateful for all those along the way who encouraged him and helped him in this journey.
 And, as is often the case with us, we forgot to take a single picture of ourselves during the day!!
-Thanks to my father in law, Ed Dawson, for taking this picture of the two of us at the finish line.
+Thanks to my father in law, Ed Dawson, for taking the picture of the two of us at the finish line.